 |Function/ Used for||Pantothenic acid forms part of two substances, co-enzyme A and the acyl carrier protein.
 These have key roles in the release of energy from foods.

 Pantothenic acid is involved in the metabolism of protein and fat, and is also needed for healthy growth.
+It is important for mental performance, synthesis and metabolism of steroid hormones, vitamin D and some neurotransmitters, while reducing tiredness and fatigue.

 EU NRV: 6mg